CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/run-cmaq-benchmark-pcluster_v54.md

 The 192 pe job should take 62 minutes to run (31 minutes per day)

-### check on the status of the cluster using CloudWatch
+Check on the status of the cluster using CloudWatch (optional)

-(optional)

 <a href="https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards:name=cmaq-us-east-1">Cloudwatch Dashboard</a>

 <a href="https://aws.amazon.com/blogs/compute/monitoring-dashboard-for-aws-parallelcluster/">Monitoring Dashboard for ParallelCluster</a>

-### check the timings while the job is still running using the following command
+Check the timings while the job is still running using the following command

 `cd /fsx/data/output/output_v54+_cb6r5_ae7_aq_WR413_MYR_gcc_2018_12US1_2x96_classic/`